xicato/xig-documentation/api_doc.md

 * **Error Responses**
   * **Code:** 500 Internal Server Error<br />
-  **Meaning:** The server had an error which it couldn't recover from.
-Tail the error log and send it over for someone to examine.
+  **Meaning:** The server had an error.
+If the error is persistent, get the log files from the server using the XIG Admin Panel and send along with details of the issue being seen to support@xicato.com.

 * **Example Call**